StanislavYatsevich/Store_Sales/README.md

 streamlit run streamlit_app.py
 ```

 Then there will be your Local URL (probably http://localhost:8501).
-Copy it and paste to your browser and enjoy using the dashboard.
+Copy it and paste to your browser and enjoy using the interactive dashboard.
 The path to the file used for creating the dashboard is set in constants.py file (DATA_FOR_STREAMLIT_PATH variable).

 6. Then run the adding_features.py script for adding certain new features (which might be useful according to the Exploratory Data Analysis).
 There's also a click command line interface.
 Same, at first navigate to the folder with .py files as it was described in the section about Streamlit.
 Then run in your terminal: